 Most Significant Change (MSC) is a strategy that solicits stories that demonstrate significant change from food access activists.
 Once gathered, a panel of stakeholders collectively identifies which stories demonstrate the most significant change.
 This method requires investigators be willing to accept unexpected results; part of the value of MSC resides in identifying where different groups and individuals find meaning.

 MSC is about the process of change (how change happened, what change looked like, and on what timeline that change occurred) as much as it is about collection and reporting of stories.
 As a result, MSC intends to inform program development and be complementary to other evaluation methods.
-New Brunswick Community Food Mentors used MSC to identify the strengths of their program.

 Storytelling is an effective qualitative method of collecting and sharing nuanced information with the purpose of effecting change.
 It can be used to share success stories as well as identify needs in communities.
 Elected officials and other decision-makers appreciate the humanity of storytelling that is not evident in statistics and trends.
 Storytelling may be used on its own and can be used in conjunction with quantitative data methods.